 1. Build trust and credibility with objective opinions

-Objective opinions - whether these come from fellow customers or third-party experts - reassure customers that your brand can be trusted to consistently provide top notch products and services.
+Objective opinions – whether these come from satisfied customers or third-party industry experts – reassure customers that your brand can be trusted to consistently provide top notch products and services.

 Most consumers believe that content shared by other shoppers is more reliable than advertising from brands.

 Leverage the trust built by social proof to foster loyal, returning customers.